San Francisco Law School

 San Francisco Law School is a private, for-profit law school in San Francisco, California.
 Founded in 1909, it is the oldest evening law school in the Western United States.
+It is not accredited by the ABA, nor is it accredited or registered with the State Bar of California.

 History

-Founded in 1909, the school became non-profit in 1941 and moved to Haight Street in 1968, where it would remain for almost 50 years before relocating to its present campus on Beach Street, near Fisherman's Wharf.
+Founded in 1909, the school became non-profit in 1941 and moved to Haight Street in 1968, where it remained for almost 50 years before relocating to its present campus on Beach Street, near Fisherman's Wharf.

 The law school offers a four-year, part-time evening program leading to a Juris Doctor degree.
 In July 2010, the law school completed a merger to become a for-profit, graduate school of Alliant International University.

 In 2014, San Diego Law School opened as a branch campus of San Francisco Law School and located in the Walter Library on Alliant's campus in San Diego at Scripps Ranch.
 The branch campus closed in 2023 upon the law school's reversion to registered unaccredited status.

 Accreditation

-SFLS not accredited by the American Bar Association.
+SFLS is not accredited by the American Bar Association.
 San Francisco Law School was approved by the Committee of Bar Examiners from 1937 to 2023, when it became a registered unaccredited distance learning law school.
-As a result, SFLS students must pass the California First Year Law Students Examination, known as the "Baby Bar", to move forward to the second year of law study and graduates are generally required to pass the California bar exam before they can take the bar exam or practice in states outside of California, although California bar passage is often not sufficient as many states require ABA school graduation as a prerequisite for bar admission.
+As of 2026, the school is not listed among registered unaccredited law schools in California.

 Through Alliant International University, San Francisco Law School is regionally accredited by the Western Association of Schools and Colleges.

-Admission
+Admission and enrollment

 In 2022, an LSAT score of 147 was required for full admission to the school, although students with LSAT scores between 140 and 146 could be considered for conditional admission.

+In 2023, the law school enrolled 5 students.

 Currently, San Francisco Law School is not accepting new students.